Educational games in the Sonic the Hedgehog series: History

 Sonic the Hedgehog is one of the bestselling video game franchises ever, selling over 80 million units for the combined series as of 2011.
 The original game, a side-scrolling platform game, was developed by Sonic Team in Japan.
 Released by Sega in 1991, it greatly increased the popularity of the Sega Genesis in North America and established Sega as Nintendo's main rival in the console market.
 With the game's popularity, the series began to expand into other genres.
 While Sonic the Hedgehog 2 began development in late 1991, the Manchester-based Tiertex Design Studios began to work on an educational video game set in the Sonic universe called Sonic's Edusoft for the Master System.
 Edusoft was made using sprites ripped from the original game.
 Despite having been nearly finished, it was canceled.
 The game was not licensed by Sega, but the company did express interest in it and could have potentially published it jointly with US Gold.

 In 1994, Sega released the Sega Pico, an "edutainment" device powered by the same hardware used by the Genesis.
 The system was designed appear similar to a laptop, a stylus called the "Magic Pen", and a pad to draw on.
 As Sonic had become Sega's mascot, Sega released two educational games featuring characters from the Sonic franchise, Sonic the Hedgehog's Gameworld and Tails and the Music Maker.
 Gameworld was developed by Aspect Co., the studio that produced the majority of the Game Gear Sonic games.
 Another educational game, Wacky Worlds Creativity Studio, was released for the Genesis in 1994.
 Though it is not a Sonic game, Sonic does feature in it.

 In 1996, Sega and Orion Interactive collaborated to produce Sonic's Schoolhouse, an educational game in the Sega PC brand for Microsoft Windows.
 It was developed using a game engine similar to Wolfenstein 3D's and ten educators and psychologists helped create the game's challenges.
-A cartoon clock was originally the star of the game but was replaced with Sonic; thus, Sonic's Schoolhouse is only tenuously connected to the rest of the franchise.
+The game was originally in development as a non-Sonic game titled Answer Hunt which started a cartoon clock, but was replaced with Sonic once Sega saw it and thought that it would do well as an educational Sonic game.
+Thus, Sonic's Schoolhouse is only tenuously connected to the rest of the franchise.
 The game was released as part of Sega's US$20 million "Blue is Back" marketing campaign to promote six Sonic games releasing in the holiday shopping season; advertisements for the game were run in magazines and it was promoted in store displays.
 Sonic's Schoolhouse also came bundled coupons worth US$40 in discounts for Sonic merchandise, including comics and plush toys.

 In the mid-2000s, LeapFrog Enterprises published two educational Sonic platformers: Torus Games' Sonic X and Realtime Associates' Sonic the Hedgehog, for the Leapster and LeapFrog Didj, respectively.